API limits

 API limit errors

 When a sync or an action hits an API limit the best course of action is to raise a restart to re-queue the sync or action execution for later.
-This gives the function other chances to complete successfully and hopefully allows enough time to lapse for the API limit to suffice.
+This gives the function other chances to complete successfully and hopefully allows enough time to pass for the API limit to suffice.

 Primary key lookup controls

-Generally, we suggest the "fetch unseen records only" setting.
-This will limit API calls while ensuring that workflows have the data they need to run.
 Fetching seen and unseen records is useful when the record type does not have a sync that reliably picks up on changes and a primary key lookup is the only way to ensure data is up to date.

 In situations where batch primary key lookups can be performed, there is a setting that allows you to determine the max number of primary keys per call.
 A higher number without sacrificing sync reliability will be your best bet for API call efficiency.